RogerParkinson/kotlin-library-template/Readme.md

 So far everything in here will run whenever I do a git push to the repository.

 The last section only runs when I *tag* the repository.
 So I might tag it with "1.2.3" and that will trigger this script, normal pushes won't trigger it.
-What it does is run another build, this time without running the tests which is safe because we just established that are working in the instal phase.
+What it does is run another build, this time without running the tests which is safe because we just established that are working in the install phase.
 It then invokes two more steps which invoke publishing to nexus and then closing the repository when it is finished.
 The publishToNexus invokes the rest of the publish functionality so I get pom generation, cusomisation, signing etc all invoked from that.
 Remember the version dance back atthe beginning.
 That code took the hard coded version, but it also examined the TRAVIS_TAG environment variable and used that if it had a value.
 That is set by Travis-ci if the build was triggered by setting a tag and it contains the tag.

 So now, whenever I push the kotlin-library-template Travis-ci will kick off a build and verify it works, including passing tests.
 If I tag it with a version number it will build and publish the current source with that version number embedded.